City-of-Helsinki/drupal-helfi-platform/documentation/openshift.md

 ### Handling failures

 In case of a failure, an error message is sent to a configured Slack channel.
-See [notify.php](/docker/openshift/notify.php).
+See [notify.php](/docker/openshift/notify.php) script for more documentation.

-In order to use this feature, you must add `HelfiDev notifications` app to your Slack channel and define the following environment variables:
+In order to use this feature, you must add `HelfiDev notifications` app (or create your own application) to your Slack channel and define the following environment variables:

 ```bash
 # You can find this value by right-clicking the channel name and selecting